Learn how to roast a whole garlic bulb and instantly level up your favorite dishes with a sweeter, mellower garlic flavor.

 Place the garlic clove in the center of a piece of aluminum foil, cut side facing up.
 Drizzle it with 1-2 TBSP of olive oil, and rub the oil in with your hands.
 Gently push some of the cloves apart so oil gets in between them.
 Sprinkle it with a pinch of salt and some grinds of fresh black pepper.

-If you’d like to add any additional flavors — fennel, tarragon, thyme, bay leaves, etc — sprinkle or lay them across the cut surface of the cloves.
+If you’d like to add any additional flavors — fennel, tarragon, thyme, bay leaves, etc — sprinkle them across the cut surface of the cloves.
 Then wrap the foil up around the bulb, pinching or twisting it closed at the top.
 You should have something that sort of resembles the shape of a large silver garlic bulb.

 Roast it in a 400F degree oven for 40-45 minutes.
 When it’s done, remove it from the oven, peel back the aluminum foil, and let it cool.